Rishav159/hoodie/docs/api/client/hoodie.account.rst

 -------------------------

 Returns ``true`` if user is currently signed in, otherwise ``false``.
-Cannot be accessed until the `hoodie.account.ready <https://github.com/hoodiehq/hoodie-account-client#accountready>`_ promise resolved.
+Cannot be accessed until the :ref:`label-hoodie-account-ready promise resolved.

 .. code:: js